Superyacht: Crew

 The crew of a superyacht comprises five elements, each with its own staff: the captain, who has overall responsibility for the yacht; the chef, who is responsible for the cuisine; the interior staff, who create a hotel-like environment; the deck crew, which operates and maintains the vessel; and the engineers, who ensure the proper functioning of the vessel's many systems.
 A superyacht may be maintained by its crew, which may be reduced in size during the periods that the owners are not on board and no charters are booked.
 Most crew members live on board and are paid a monthly salary, with most living expenses covered by the owner.
 Live-on-board crews do not pay rent, food, electricity or water bills.

 All superyachts have crew areas below deck, which consist of a crew mess, crew cabins and laundry.
 While most crew cabins contain bunk beds, there are captains and chief engineers who, on the larger yachts, have their own cabins.
 There are no set hours that crew members work each week.
 The hours depend greatly on how often the owners are on board, how often it is chartered and on what hours the captain sets when there are no guests on board.
 Crew members may be hired through crew agencies or various websites.

 Environmental impacts

+Greenhouse emissions

-Superyachts have significant environmental impacts, primarily due to their substantial greenhouse gas emissions and other forms of pollution.
-A report by SuperYacht Times indicates that the global fleet of nearly 6,000 superyachts has expanded fourfold over the past three decades, reflecting a broader trend of wealth concentration.
-These vessels are predominantly powered by diesel engines.
-Notably, the annual emissions from just the top 300 superyachts are estimated to be nearly 285,000 tons, which surpasses the total national emissions of countries like Tonga.
-Beyond carbon emissions, superyachts also contribute to marine pollution through the discharge of wastewater, and by generating considerable noise and light pollution.
-These activities have raised significant concerns regarding their ecological footprint.
-These yachts typically spend less than 20% of their year under way; when in port many continue to emit from diesel-powered generators that support any guests or crew on board.
+Motorized superyachts have significant environmental impacts, primarily due to their substantial greenhouse gas emissions.
+Almost all these superyachts are powered by diesel engines.
+Gregory Salle estimates that the 300 largest superyachts emit approximately 285,000 metric tons of CO₂ annually, an amount comparable to the annual national CO₂ emissions of a small country such as Tonga.
+This is a growing concern.
+A 2024 report by SuperYacht Times indicates that the global fleet of nearly 6,000 superyachts has expanded fourfold over the past three decades.
+In a study of the carbon footprint of twenty billionaires, Barros and Wilk estimated their average CO2 output at about 8,000 metric tons per year (2018 data), compared to 4 tons for the average citizen.
+Two-thirds of their emissions are caused by their superyachts..
+Even in port, many yachts continue to pollute and emit from diesel-powered generators supporting the crew and any guests.

+Pollution and damage

+Beyond carbon emissions, superyachts also contribute to various forms of marine pollution.
+They have a negative ecological impact by anchoring on seagrass, producing underwater noise harmful to marine life, discharging wastewater, colliding with marine life, releasing toxic antifouling products, transporting exotic species, leaking fuel and oil, and littering.